Downtown Cincinnati

-Urban Basin and its Demographics
+Downtown Cincinnati is one of the 52 neighborhoods of Cincinnati, Ohio.
+It is the central business district of the city, as well as the economic and symbiotic center of the Cincinnati metropolitan area.
+Originally the densely populated core of the city, the neighborhood was transformed into a commercial zone in the mid-20th century.
+The population was 5,835 at the 2020 census.

+History

-The Urban Basin is the 4 square mile Urban Core of Cincinnati bounded by Mill Creek on the West, the Ohio River to the South, Gilbert and Eggelston on the East, and Liberty, McMicken and Harrison on the North.
-This was the common nickname given to the densely populated Urban core of Cincinnati in the 19th and 20th centuries.
-The basin was amongst the most densely populated areas of any city in the United States from 1860-1900.
-It remained a large share to the City of Cincinnati's overall population until Urban Renewal and Highways tore up much of urban fabric in the 1950s and 60s.
+Downtown was the densely populated core of Cincinnati in the 19th and 20th centuries.
+The basin was amongst the most densely populated areas of any city in the United States from 1860 to 1900.
+It remained a large share of the city's overall population until urban renewal and highways tore up much of urban fabric in the 1950s and 1960s.

 Geography

 Downtown Cincinnati is laid out on a basin on the Ohio River, surrounded by steep hills.
 Downtown Cincinnati's streets are arranged on a grid.
 Streets are split between the east and west by Vine Street.
 Bridges from Downtown Cincinnati span the Ohio River across to Covington and Newport in Northern Kentucky.

-Often considered to be the heart of Cincinnati, Fountain Square is located in the center of the Central Business District.
-The 1871 dedicated Tyler Davidson Fountain stands prominently on the often busy city square.
-Other city parks located Downtown are Lytle Park and Piatt Park.
-The Backstage District that sprang up around the Aronoff Center contains nightlife and dining options.
+The city government defines the neighborhood's northern boundary with Over-the-Rhine and Pendleton as East Central Parkway, the northwestern boundary with West End as Plum Street, the western boundary with Queensgate as Interstate 75, and the eastern boundary with Mount Adams as Eggleston Avenue.